kyungjae-lee/engineers-notebook/c-programming-embedded/bitwise-operators.md

-## Applicability of bitwise operations
+## Bitwise Logic Operators

-In an embedded C program, most of the time you will be doing:
+In embedded C programs, most of the time you will be doing:

 * Testing of bits (`&`)
   * Testing bits to analyze the status register of a peripheral